AnujF1005/Whisper-in-Flutter/README.md

-# Live Assistant
+# Whisper API Demo

-A assistant which listens to all your conversations and keep track of what happened throught the day.
-You can recall everything by asking assistant about it.
-Assistant will remember everything for you.
+Sample flutter app to record your conversations and transcribe them using Whisper API.

 ## Features Added
 - Transcription Service which uses OpenAI-Whisper API